For Smarter Nutrition (10)

 Is milk your only option for making sure that you get enough calcium in your diet?
 Not so, according to two schools of thought.
 The pro-milk side believes that three glasses of milk a day will prevent osteoporosis, which leads to more than 1.5 million fractures and 300,000 broken hips.
 The other side believes that consuming a lot of milk and dairy products will have little effect on the rate.
 This article doesn’t take any particular side, but explains what is currently known about the use of calcium in the body.
 It covers what calcium is, where calcium comes from and what osteoporosis is.

-The Food and Nutrition Center: Smart Eating Choices
+The Food and Nutrition Information Centers

 Dietary Nutrition: What You Should Know